- Definitionally, human sciences attempt to determine and explain the causes and effects of human behavior.

 Perhaps psychology is too easy a target.
 But as we survey the history of that peculiar branch of empirical imitation known as the human sciences, we find a rich mine of similar vacuity.
 Some brilliant observer termed the study of sociology “the excruciating elaboration of the obvious” after reading a study confirming that paraplegic hitchhikers were picked up less frequently than able-bodied ones.
 And who can forget the red faces of economists as they surveyed the wreckage of the 2008 financial collapse?
 Whatever plagues psychology also casts its pall on other soft sciences.
 And therein hangs a twentieth century tale.

 First, as always, it is useful to clarify what we are talking about.
 The human or soft sciences are a set of relatively recent disciplines whose scope and methodology were fixed in the 1900’s.
 Their subject matter differs from the natural or hard sciences that are their predecessors and their inspiration in this way: the human sciences attempt to explain and determine the causes and effects of human behavior.
 That requires them to do what all science must do: make their objects of study predictable by means of their methodology.
 What happens to a person’s body as she jumps from the airplane is physics.
 What happens to her biological functioning is any of a related group of medical sciences: neurology, physiology, cardiology, biochemistry, hematology, etc. Forensics, chemistry, and aerodynamics explain what happens when her parachute fails to open.
 All of these studies exclude the issue of why she jumped.
 That is the domain of the soft sciences.
 When we try to use empirical methodology to examine “the black box” of choice-making, we enter the human sciences.
 Besides those mentioned—psychology, sociology, economics — we might add history, criminology, anthropology, education, ethnology, and many other subsets.
 In some ways these soft sciences resemble the hard sciences.
-They make use of a specialized vocabulary that excludes outsiders.
+They make use of a specialized vocabulary in a limited sphere of study that excludes outsiders.
 They branch into sub-disciplines as the hard sciences do.
 They often set up experiments and publish papers in academic journals.
 They form departments on college campuses and award undergraduate and graduate degrees.
 To a casual observer, the human sciences may seem to be just another of the many subdivisions of the empirical quest to subject nature to the scientific method.
 But don’t be fooled.
 The emulation of the natural sciences by the human sciences was intentional, even well-intentioned, but it proved quixotic and delusional in the long run and has caused incalculable historical harm.

 These threads are only untangled through some historical review.
 Empirical science as we define it was introduced by the Renaissance.
 Its emphasis was on close examination of experience.
 To understand its success, we must see its maturation over the next five centuries as a result of a series of subtractions of focus and procedure and multiplication of safeguards against what the great prophet of modern science, Francis Bacon, called the four idols, the blinders that hinder reliable knowledge.
 These idols in today’s terms are the limitations imposed by our perceptions, by hypothesizing, by communicating, and by theorizing from present range of knowledge.
 We forget how wide-eyed the Renaissance masters viewed the landscape of experience after a millennium confined to the still life of religious authority.
 Literally everything was open to critical investigation, and it was not until the late nineteenth century that science fully put aside studies that failed to meet its increasingly stringent criteria.
 Newton, after all, spent his last years studying astrology and Biblical prophecy with the same critical method he brought to the inverse square law.
 It was only gradually that subjects considered unfit for empirical study were weeded out of serious consideration.
 The reductionist process was dictated neither by importance nor by interest.
 The limits were imposed by the means of justification, the warrant that scientists used to verify the truth of their findings.
 The distinction only gradually emerged: the word scientific meant quantitative and predictable.
 If phenomena did not lend themselves to quantitative measurement and qualitative limitations of focus, if they could not be replicated to enhance reliability of results, or if they yielded results that could not be predicted, they failed to meet the bar of true empirical science.
 Instead, they were relegated to the netherworld of the pseudo-sciences, covering a huge range of disciplines from hypnosis to acupuncture to spirit detection to phrenology: all still subjects of serious study by amateurs, but all banished from the field of professional inquiry over the course of contraction that marked the rise of the natural sciences.
 Thus they simply vanished from empirical view, evaporating from its considerations and thereby falling beneath the dignity of professional investigation (see “The Limits of Empirical Science”).
 This sorting process continues to this day, but the classifications hardened sufficiently by 1900 for scientists to draw fairly rigid exclusionary walls around their fields.
 Remember that this process has taken five centuries to mature and evolved entirely from the application of the scientific method in a sustained attempt to make experience more reliable.